Top of the Pops: Christmas Top of the Pops

 A year-end Christmas show which used a "The Year in Review" format, was inaugurated on 24 December 1964 and has continued every year since.
 From 1965 until 2021, the special edition was broadcast on Christmas Day (although not in 1966) and from the same year, a second edition was broadcast in the days after Christmas, varying depending on the schedule, but initially regularly on 26 December.
 The first was shown on 26 December 1965.
+From 1967, the Christmas Day edition was broadcast earlier in the afternoon (typically around 2:15pm).
 In 2022, the Christmas show was moved to BBC Two and broadcast on 24 December, with no usual studio-based live performances included in the broadcast.
 In 1973, there was just one show, airing on Christmas Day.
 In place of the traditional second show, Jimmy Savile hosted a look back at the first 10 years of TOTP, broadcast on 27 December.
 In 1975, the first of the two shows was broadcast prior to Christmas Day, airing on 23 December, followed by the traditional Christmas Day show two days later.

 The 1978 Christmas Day show was disrupted due to industrial action at the BBC, requiring a change in format to the broadcast.
 The first show, due to be screened on 21 December, was not shown at all because BBC1 was off the air.
 For Christmas Day, Noel Edmonds (presenting his last ever edition of TOTP) hosted the show from the 'TOTP Production Office' with clips taken from various editions of the show broadcast during the year and new studio footage performed without an audience.
 The format was slightly tweaked for the Christmas Day edition in 1981, with the Radio 1 DJs choosing their favourite tracks of the year and the following edition on 31 December featuring the year's number 1 hits.
 The second programme was discontinued after 1984.